A Ranking Representation of Optimal Sequential Search: The Ranking Representation in Extended Models

+In increasingly rich clickstream data from online platforms, researchers can observe a wide range of consumer behaviors related to information acquisition.
+For example, consumers may scroll or navigate to the next page to discover additional products, open supplementary tabs to view detailed specifications, proceed to the checkout page to review shipping and tax costs, or decide to return a product based on the post-purchase experience.
+These actions suggest that information acquisition in the search process may occur not in a single step but gradually through multiple stages involving different types of actions.
+Characterizing and understanding the general sequential information-acquisition process in a sequential search model is a natural approach for studying the effects of marketing strategies or policy interventions.

+However, incorporating richer types of information-acquisition actions into sequential search, as represented by optimal policies, poses substantial empirical challenges.
+Accommodating additional stages and action types often requires re-deriving the optimal rules, which is technically demanding and increases estimation complexity.
+In practice, researchers therefore often rely on partial information from the data, trading informational richness for tractability.

+This subsection extends the ranking representation and the associated empirical strategy to sequential search with multi-stage information acquisition.
+The theory is straightforward: whenever the process can be expressed as a branching project that satisfies Independence and Invariance, (i) Lemma \ref{lem:equivalence} continues to apply, and (ii) the Gittins index policy remains optimal.
+The following theorem establishes the ranking representation for the extension case.

-\begin{theorem} Consider a sequential decision-making process of consumer $i$ that satisfies the assumptions of Independence and Invariance.
-Suppose consumer $i$ ranks all available actions throughout the search process based on their associated values.
-Then, this process is optimal if and only if, in this ranking: \begin{enumerate} \item $v_{ij} > v_{i,j+t}$ for all $j$ and $t \in \mathbb{Z}_{>0}$, if the action selected in step $j+t$ is available at step $j$. \item Every unselected action $\ell$ has a value less than or equal to $y_{i\ell}$. \end{enumerate} where $v_{ij}$ is the value of the action selected in step $j$, $y_{i\ell}$ is the sub-core value of the action $\ell$. \end{theorem}
+\begin{theorem} Consider an action sequence describing a sequential search process with multi-stage information acquisition that satisfies Independence and Invariance.
+Suppose the consumer ranks all feasible actions throughout the process.
+Denote the action selected at step $j$ by $a_j$, the process is optimal if and only if, in the corresponding ranking: \begin{enumerate} \item $a_{j} \succ a_{j+t}$ for all $j$ and $t \in \mathbb{Z}_{>0}$, if $a_{j+t}$ is feasible at step $j$. \item Every unselected action $\ell$ ranks lower than its current preventive action $\bar{a}_{\ell}$. \end{enumerate} where $\bar{a}_{\ell}$ is the $\ell$-conditional preventive action. \end{theorem}

-\begin{definition}[Sub-core Value] The \textit{Sub-core Value} is defined as the minimum value of actions selected in forward-inaccessible steps after action $\ell$ becomes available. \end{definition}

-The proof of Theorem \ref{theorem:general} is provided in \ref{app:proof_general}.
-We highlight that Theorem \ref{theorem:general} establishes a correspondence between any generalized sequential search process satisfying independence and invariance and a partial ranking over a full identifiable set of available actions, where the required conditions remain static and conditionally independent.
-Hence, even for the complicated sequential search processes involving additional actions, the joint probability can still be constructed based on their ranking equivalent, and estimation can be implemented in a simple and standardized manner using the PR-GHK simulator.